rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 When we quantify a property for all types, we are making a bold statement, which has to hold for whatever concrete type we feed into the property.

-Further, when we introduce a data type that precisely and unambiguously models a given concept in our domain and restricted where and how we are allowed to produce values of that type, we can treat such values as evidence that we have satisfied some property.
-Say, if a domain involves *product identifiers* and *quantities*, instead of representing both identifier and quantity as raw integers, we are probably better off by introducing the types similar to `ProductId` and `Qtd`, wrapping primitive integers.
-Luckily, programming languages such as Haskell come with a concise notation for it:
+When we introduce a data type that precisely and unambiguously models a given concept in our domain and restricted where and how we are allowed to produce values of that type, we can treat such values as evidence that we have satisfied some property.
+Say, if a domain involves *product identifiers* and *quantities*, instead of representing both product identifier and quantity as raw integers, we are probably better off introducing the types `ProductId` and `Qtd`, wrapping primitive integers.

+Luckily, programming languages such as Haskell come with a concise notation for very purpose:

 ```haskell
 newtype ProductId = ProductId Int
 newtype Qtd = Qtd Int
 ```

-Equipped with parametricity and types that precisely maps to our domain objects, we have managed to encode useful information at the type-level, which was then translated into discipline imposed on the implementation, ultimately letting the types drive our design.
+Equipped with parametricity and types that precisely maps to our domain objects, we have managed to encode useful information at the type-level, which was then translated into discipline imposed on the implementation.
+Ultimately, we let types drive our design.

 Furthermore, types serve as "extra-specification", which is automatically verified by the compiler.
 Consequently, as a good specification, it can help other programmers reading our code and trying to reason about it in isolation (locally).